airbnb/swift/README.md

   /// Planets have many properties.
 For example, the best planets
   /// have atmospheres and bodies of water to support life. class Planet {
-    /// Terraforms the planet, by adding an atmosphere and ocean
-    /// that is hospitable for life.
+    /// Terraforms the planet, by adding an atmosphere and ocean that is hospitable for life. func terraform() {
-    ///  - Precondition: the planet does not already have an atmosphere.
-    ///    Adding another atmosphere to a planet that already has one is a very bad idea. func terraform() {
       // Generate the atmosphere first, before generating the ocean.
       // Otherwise, the water will just boil off immediately.